-The UPSC civil services Prelims exam is due to be held on the 4th of October 2020.
+The UPSC civil services Prelims exam 2021 is due to be held on 27th June 2021.
 Many IAS hopefuls would have already started their IAS preparation by now.
 As many of you would know, the IAS exam is conducted in three stages with each stage eliminating failed candidates.
 And only those clearing the UPSC mains would face the UPSC board interview.

 A common question in the minds of UPSC candidates is – ‘Should I start preparing for IAS Mains along with the IAS Prelims?’
 Many of you probably are thinking, it is better to take this exam step by step.
 It is better to prepare for the IAS prelims first, and only if I make the cut, I need to start my mains preparation.
 Let us tell you at the outset that this would not be a good move.
 The chief reason being you would be left with no time after the prelims to start your mains preparation.